7Block Labs

 Emerging best practices from teams shipping in 2025

-• Separate “witness‑handling” from “prover‑selection”
+• Split up “witness‑handling” and “prover‑selection”

 • Multi‑market receipts

-• Verification indirection
+• Verification Indirection

 • Operator diversity